-With this in mind, all food hygiene and food standards interventions carried out will assess compliance with the Food Hygiene Regulations (NI) 2006, The Official Feed and Food Controls Regulations (NI) 2009, The Food Safety (NI) Order 1991, and EC Regulations.
+Additionally, all food hygiene and food standards interventions carried out will assess compliance with the Food Hygiene Regulations (NI) 2006, The Official Feed and Food Controls Regulations (NI) 2009, The Food Safety (NI) Order 1991, and EC Regulations as appropriate.

-New premises that open within the District throughout the year will be registered, or where necessary approved under Regulation (EC) 853.
+New premises that open within the district throughout the year will be registered or, where necessary, approved under Regulation (EC) No 853.